MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/azure-ad-configuration.md

 ## Audit - Conditional Access

-- To audit conditional access, use the Azure Active Directory Audit logs for policy changes.
+- To audit conditional access, use the Microsoft Entra audit logs for policy changes.
 The article [Troubleshooting Condition Access policy changes](/azure/active-directory/conditional-access/troubleshoot-policy-changes-audit-log) provides guidance for creating alerts to notify operators if a policy has been changed.
 - Keep conditional access audit logs for 60 days to provide for a monthly audit cycle.
 - To audit actual conditional access activities, use the method described in [Condition Access insights and reporting](/azure/active-directory/conditional-access/howto-conditional-access-insights-reporting)